Shaurya-Jha/Go-Fiber-REST-API/README.md

 - Description - REST API made with fiber framework that manages tasks in real-time.
 Some more changes will be incorporated in near future.

+### Framework used
+- Fiber for Go

+### External packages used
+- google's uuid for creating uuid for each tasks

 ### Routes

 - GET /api/tasks - get all tasks